commos/delta/README.md

 ### Clojure

-Due to Leiningens test task not supporting cljc yet, please run tests from the REPL.
+Due to Leiningens test task not supporting cljc yet, please run tests at the REPL.

 ### ClojureScript